SonDenys/MyTickets-frontend-app/README.md

 ### Resume

 ### Frontend Part
 This is a small ticketing app.
 The project is still in progress.
+**The server is actually closed, I'll check on that**
 <br>
 You can visit the replica directly [here](https://denys-tickets-app.netlify.app/)